mjwsteenbergen/markender/example/fixture.md

         vitae, risus.
 Donec sit amet nisl.
 Aliquam semper ipsum sit amet velit.

-    2. Suspendisse id sem consectetuer libero luctus adipiscing.
+2. Suspendisse id sem consectetuer libero luctus adipiscing

 It looks nice if you indent every line of the subsequent paragraphs, but here again, Markdown will allow you to be